 A faculty member from that concentration area must supervise the choice of courses in the cognate and sit as a member of the student’s doctoral dissertation committee.

-For a complete list of all the courses you will take and their descriptions, consult our Graduate Catalog.
+For a complete list of all the courses you will take and their descriptions, consult our course catalog.

 What Can You Do with a PhD in School Psychology?